tanner-johnson2718/MEME_OS_3/Linking/README.md

 The first thing to note is that local variables do not populate into the symbol table.
 An `objdump` of `sym_0.o` shows that local variables are implemented by allocating stack space.
 Thus when on encounters a local statement `int x = 0;`, one should take this as telling the compiler to allocated 4 bytes on the stack and assign 0 to it.

+Next let us discuss what exactly a symbol table entry consists of and what a symbol table does at a high level.
+Below is the definition of a symbol table entry.
+The symbol table keeps track of all "symbols" defined in a file, their location within their respective section, their scope i.e. binding i.e. local vs global and finally the symbol's type (function and data, etc).
+To motivate why this must exist, consider our current hello world example. `exe.c` calls a function from `lib.c` to get a string to print.
+Now, each of these files are compiled seperately as they are different files and thus produce different ELF files each with their own sections.
+Thus in `exe.c` there is a reference to a function not defined.
+It'd be nice if somewhere in `exe.o` there was something to say "hey we got a function but don't know where to go to find it yet."
+Better yet, it'd be nice if in `lib.o` there was something saying "hey to anyone referncing this function we have it for you at this offset within this section of my ELF."
+This is one of the funcions of the symbol table.

 ```C
 typedef struct
 {